 Are Baby Wipes Flushable?

 No, baby wipes are not flushable.
-Baby wipes are designed just like regular flushable wipes to be durable so they can easily take care of your little one’s messes.
-This means they will no break down easily in your toilet and you’ll be risking a blocked toilet and all the messes that come along with that.
+Just like regular flushable wipes, they are designed to be durable.
+It makes it significantly easier to take care of your little one’s messes.
+This means they will no break down easily in your toilet.
+Essentially, you’ll be risking a blocked toilet and all the messes that come along with that.

 What about flushable wipes and the environment?
-If they cause a blockage in the sewerage system, this can lead to it overflowing and not only will the sewage escape into the environment, but the wipes will too.
+If they cause a blockage in the sewerage system, this can lead to it overflowing.
+Not only will the raw sewage escape into the environment, but the wipes will too.

-This overflow has even reached the banks of our own water sources and wet wipes have been found near creeks!
-We’re all familiar with the awful effects of rubbish to our marine life, but have you considered their contribution to microplastics?
+This overflow has even reached the banks of our own water sources, with people even finding wet wipes near creeks!
+We’re all familiar with the awful effects of rubbish on our marine life, but have you considered their contribution to microplastics?

-Microplastics are known to carry potentially harmful contaminants to our marine life and so there is ongoing research on how we can reduce them.
+Researchers understand that microplastics transport potentially harmful contaminants to marine life and are actively investigating methods to reduce them.
 A study in Ireland concluded that sanitary products, including wipes, are a bigger contributor to microplastics than previously thought.